-The Neurophysiology Subspecialty Certification Exam is offered twice every year, generally every March during the American College of Osteopathic Neurologists and Psychiatrists Midyear Meeting and October during the AOA OMED Conference.
-The application period opens ten weeks prior to the exam.
+The Neurophysiology Subspecialty Certification Exam is offered twice every year.
+This year it is offered Nov.
+14, 2019, in Tucson, Arizona.
+The application period opens 10 weeks prior to the exam.
 Applications are due six weeks prior to the exam.

 Exam Content Outline

 The Neurophysiology Subspecialty Certification Exam evaluates the neuroscientific basis, terminology, and interpretation of electroencephalography, evoked potentials, electromyography, and polysomnography as applied to clinical judgment in the diagnosis and treatment in the practice of osteopathic neurology.

 The three-hour exam consists of three sections: Neuroimaging/Neuropathology, EEG/Evoked Potentials, and Electrodiagnosis (EMG, NCV, and Late Potentials).
 Each section is about 50 minutes in length.

 - The Neuroimaging and Neuropathology section consists of a slide presentation of clinical adult and pediatric neurological cases which are to be identified and written on the exam answer sheet provided.

 - The EEG and Evoked Potentials section consists of multiple-choice questions on neurophysiologic waveform data with clinical adult and pediatric case information.

 - The Electrodiagnosis section includes a written multiple-choice, single-answer test; a short written essay presenting the electrodiagnostic evaluation and expected findings of a clinical neuromuscular case; and identification of three or four EMG audio-visual waveforms.